 Spring flowering shrubs bring such a lot of colour into the garden early in the year.
 There are some great spring flowering shrubs and some of the most attractive flowering shrubs, with the showiest blooms, are often deciduous.
 This means in winter the deciduous shrubs will be bare, which is why it can be a good idea to plant a mix of evergreens and deciduous shrubs to create all round interest.

 Popular spring shrubs are are Rhododendrons and Azalea.
-These come in all sizes and many colours, and are easy to grow provided you have acid soil, they need no real attention and have great showy blooms as illustrated right.
+These are easy to grow, provided you have acid soil, they need little or no attention and have great showy blooms as illustrated above right.

-If you have a shrub or plant in your garden and don't know what it is or how to look after it, why not e mail a photo to the Sunday Gardener for help
+If you have a shrub or plant in your garden and don't know what it is or how to look after it, why not e-mail a photo to the Sunday Gardener for help